Renzix/Lectures/git/git.md

 ## Congrats

-Congrats you have a repo with `main.cpp`.
-You don&rsquo;t have to `git add` main.cpp anymore when you make change to it.
+Congrats you have a repo with `readme.md`.
+You don&rsquo;t have to `git add` readme.md anymore when you make change to it.
 Only when you add another file do you have to run `git add`.
 You can git commit every time you change any files to save the changes in git.